-Roasted buckwheat with mushrooms – a delicious Polish recipe for kasha with onions and lots of herbs.
+Roasted buckwheat with mushrooms is a delicious Polish recipe for kasha with onions and lots of herbs.

 Why Poland?
-Well, we spent a week in Poland during the kids' autumn holidays at the beginning of October last year and I liked the food soooo much, I just had to try to recreate some or better said almost all of the delicious dishes we had there, at home.
+Well, we spent a week in Poland during the kids' autumn holidays at the beginning of October last year, and I liked the food soooo much, that I just had to try to recreate some or, better said almost all of the delicious dishes we had there, at home.

-And because there were quite a few of them I wanted to cook myself, I decided to make a blog series out of it.
-Maybe you would like to try these delicious and super easy to make puff pastry croissants filled with jam, these Polish meatballs, or this amazing Bezowy or meringue cakes, which is one of the best cakes ever.
+Because quite a few of them I wanted to cook myself, I decided to make a blog series out of it.
+Maybe you would like to try these delicious and super easy-to-make puff pastry croissants filled with jam, these Polish meatballs, or this amazing Bezowy or meringue cake, which is one of the best cakes ever.

 What is Kasha?

-I am starting with this roasted buckwheat recipe or kasha because this is a dish we had for breakfast in the hotel a couple of times.
-It would have never occurred to me to serve such a dish for breakfast, but there it was: a rather dark (almost black) heap of nondescript something with bits of mushrooms and onions in it, in the middle of all the other breakfast foods.
+I am starting with this roasted buckwheat recipe or kasha because we have had it for breakfast in the hotel a couple of times.
+It would have never occurred to me to serve such a dish for breakfast, but there it was: a rather dark (almost black) heap of nondescript food with bits of mushrooms and onions in it in the middle of all the other breakfast foods.

-Despite the looks, this kasha with mushrooms and onions was the best tasting dish we had in Poland.
-And that is saying a lot, considering that all the food we had there was delicious!
+Despite the looks, this kasha with mushrooms and onions was the best-tasting dish we had in Poland.
+And that is saying a lot, considering that all our food there was delicious!

 Roasted or unroasted buckwheat?

-- The best and easiest way to tell if the groats are roasted or not is by looking at them: raw grains have a very light color, while the roasted ones are brown and crunchier if you bite on them...
-That easy!
+The easiest way to tell if the groats are roasted is by looking at them: raw grains are very light, while roasted ones are brown and crunchier when you bite into them...
+It's that simple!
+Since all the buckwheat I've bought has been very brown, I now realize it was always roasted.

 - A commonly asked question.